pypi/warehouse/docs/user/trusted-publishers/troubleshooting.md

 ## Ratelimiting

-PyPI currently imposes somewhat conservative restrictions on trusted publisher registration: no more than 20 publishers can be registered by a single user or IP address within a 24 hour window.
+PyPI currently imposes ratelimits on trusted publisher registration: no more than 100 publishers can be registered by a single user or IP address within a 24 hour window.

 This should be more than sufficient for most users (since publisher registration should happen rarely relative to publisher use), but maintainers